Medical negligence claims solicitors for Birmingham and the Midlands

 How to make a claim

 To make a claim, please get in touch with us by calling 0800 234 3234 or through our online claim form.
-One of our specialist medical negligence solicitors who work with Birmingham residents will then contact you to discuss your case.
+A member of our specialist medical negligence team who work with Birmingham residents will then contact you to discuss your case.

 When you choose us to represent you, you will always speak to a solicitor as soon as we accept your case.
 This means that you are sure to get a detailed analysis of any supporting documentation or evidence from the very beginning, which is beneficial for building your case.